syncfusion-content/uwp-docs/uwp/TreeGrid/ColumnTypes.md

 # Column Types in UWP TreeGrid

-SfTreeGrid provides support for various built-in column types.
+UWP TreeGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.
 You can also add or override existing columns and renderers as you need.

 <table>